 Scott is a member of the Federal Reserve Bank of New York’s Investor Advisory Committee on Financial Markets, helping advise the NY Fed President about financial market developments, risks to the financial system, and steps that can be taken to mitigate these risks.
 He is a Board Member of RFK Human Rights and an Overseer at the Hoover Institution.

-He holds a BS in Economics from the Wharton School, University of Pennsylvania and has completed graduate work at the University of Chicago Graduate School of Business & the Wharton School, University of Pennsylvania.
+He holds a BS in Economics from the Wharton School, University of Pennsylvania and has completed graduate work at his alma mater and the University of Chicago Graduate School of Business.